Are you a Personal Support Worker (PSW) and looking to become a Nurse?

 Students are required to complete a series of classes and if they are successful, will be permitted to apply to Level 2 of the Practical Nursing curriculum without having to take further high school classes or equivalences.

-The pathway is designed to provide students with a higher level of knowledge and practice through which they can potentially advance their nursing careers.
+The pathway is designed to provide eligible students with a higher level of knowledge and practice through which they can potentially advance their nursing careers.

 All applicants to this pathway: